Volcanism of Java

 The Indonesian island of Java is almost entirely of volcanic origin, and contains numerous volcanoes, 45 of which are considered active volcanoes.
 As is the case for many other Indonesian islands, volcanoes have played a vital role in the geological and human history of Java.
-Indeed, land is created on Java as a result of lava flows, ash deposits, and mud flows (lahars).
+Land is created on Java as a result of lava flows, ash deposits, and mud flows (lahars).
 Volcanoes are a major contributor to the immense fertility of Java, as natural erosion transports volcanic material as alluvium to the island's plains, forming thick layers of fertile sediment.
 The benefit is not just in the immediate vicinity of the volcano, with fine ash emitted from eruptions being dispersed over wide areas.

 Climbing volcanoes (and other mountains) is increasingly popular.

 List of volcanoes

 This list is of volcanoes from the west of Java to the east.
 Local terminology and usage has the word Gunung (mount or mountain) precede the names.